-I hereby certify that the subdivision plat shown hereon has been found to comply with the subdivision regulations of the City and Borough of Juneau, Alaska and that said plat has been approved by the Planning Commission by Plat Resolution No. \\\\\, dated \\\\\, 20\\\\, and that the plat shown hereon has been approved for recording in the office of the District Recording Office, Juneau, Alaska.
+I hereby certify that the subdivision plat shown hereon has been found to comply with the subdivision regulations of the City and Borough of Juneau, Alaska and that said plat has been approved by the Planning Commission by Plat Resolution No. , dated , 20, and that the plat shown hereon has been approved for recording in the office of the District Recording Office, Juneau, Alaska.

 - (d) Certificate sheet.
 The director may require a certificate sheet to be included with the final plat for clarity.
 The certificate sheet will include a title block, sheet number, and all certificates, statements, and acknowledgements required by this chapter. - (e) Other documents.
 While not required to be placed on the plat, the following documents are required, except as noted below: - (1) Certification from the CBJ Treasurer that all real property taxes and special assessments levied against the property have been paid in full, or, if the certificate is sought between January 1 and the date of levy, that there is on deposit with the Treasurer an amount sufficient to pay estimated real property tax for the current year.
-Special assessments levied against a parcel to be subdivided must be paid in full prior to issuance of the certificate; - (2) Certification of approval of the Alaska Department of Environmental Conservation as to domestic water supply and sewage disposal; - (3) A statement from each private utility company that will be serving the subdivision, stating that the easements shown on the final plat are satisfactory for use by that utility company for service to the proposed subdivision and that arrangements have been made to convey such easements to the appropriate utility company that will use them; - (4) Proof that all conditions of preliminary plat approval have been satisfactorily completed; - (5) Proof of construction plan approval; - (6) If a community water system is proposed, a certification of approval from the Alaska Department of Environmental Conservation is required.
-This requirement does not apply to submittals for a subdivision of four lots or fewer; and
+Special assessments levied against a parcel to be subdivided must be paid in full prior to issuance of the certificate; - (2) Any certificates of approval required under CBJ 49.35.310 or 49.35.410; - (3) A statement from each private utility company that will be serving the subdivision, stating that the easements shown on the final plat are satisfactory for use by that utility company for service to the proposed subdivision and that arrangements have been made to convey such easements to the appropriate utility company that will use them; - (4) Proof that all conditions of preliminary plat approval have been satisfactorily completed; - (5) Proof of construction plan approval; - (6) A draft improvement guarantee in accordance with CBJ 49.55 if the applicant is proposing to record the plat prior to the completion of all required improvements. - (f) Submittals for final plat recording.
+After the director or commission has approved the final plat for recording, the following additional materials must be submitted for recording:

-- (7) Improvement guarantee.
-A draft improvement guarantee in accordance with CBJ 49.55 if the applicant is proposing to record the plat prior to the completion of all required improvements. - (c) Submittals for final plat recording.
-After the director or commission has approved the final plat for recording, the following additional materials must be submitted for recording: - (1) One original reproducible plat on 22 by 34 inch sheets.
+- (1) One original reproducible plat on 22 by 34 inch sheets.
 The director may approve other suitable sheet sizes and will determine whether additional copies of the plat are required.
 The plat shall be drawn with black ink at a scale of one-inch equals 100 feet or less.
 The director may approve other suitable scales; - (2) Any improvement guarantee in accordance with CBJ 49.55; - (3) Deeds, easements, or rights-of-ways for land that the applicant is transferring to public agencies that are not dedicated or granted by the landowner's certificate on the final plat; and - (4) Written evidence of rights-of-entry or permanent easements on or across private property not within the proposed subdivision where it may be necessary to grant slope rights or allow access for maintenance and construction of subdivision improvements, or any other similar needs.